Lieutenant Stephen Gratzon

 If an Information Exchange was done on scene, no report will be written.
-Per New York State Vehicle and Traffic Law; if an accident caused property damage only, then information is to be exchanged such as driver license, insurance, and registration with ALL involved parties.
+Per New York State Vehicle and Traffic Law; if an accident causes property damage only, then information is to be exchanged such as driver license, insurance, and registration with all involved parties.

 All accident reports from 2010 forward are ONLY available on www.crashdocs.org.
 They CANNOT be picked up at the Records Unit Office or your Local Precinct.
-(Enter the last name of the involved party and the date and the report will come up, you do not need to enter the incident number).
-Accident reports are typically available within 8 business from the date of occurrence.
+Accident reports are typically available within 8-10 business from the date of occurrence.

 If a case is currently an Open Investigation, Open with the District Attorney’s Office or Court, it CANNOT be released.